tethysplatform/tethys/docs/tutorials/component_app_basics/user_experience.rst

 Here are just a few examples of poor UX in our current app:

 - The app loads with the panel already open, overlaying almost half the map.
-- The panel's title is "Panel"...
-Very original...
+- The panel's title is "Panel", which could be more specific to our use case.
 - The empty chart is not even recognizable as a chart - and even if so, it's empty anyway.
 - When we click on the map, we get no feedback that anything is happening until at least 10 seconds later when the chart data suddenly renders.